jofner/Questomatic/readme.txt

     - auto skipping "greetings" text by NPC
     - auto accpet escort quests (disabled by default)
     - auto accept daily quests only (optional)
-    - not accept PvP quests (optional)
+    - not accept PvP flagging quests (optional)
     - auto turn in quests (only if there is no more then one reward)
     - temporary disable "auto" functions by holding modifier key (configurable)
     - show quest levels in quest log
+    - minimap/broker support

 Quest-o-matic supports LDB display addons like ChocolateBar, Bazooka etc. Question mark on your bar